 Welcome to Joy to the Food.
 We’re so glad you’re here.
-We are Dan and Mika (and Nala, our beautiful pup).
+We are Dan and Mika (and the Nala’s, our goofy pups).
 We started this food blog as a way for Mika to share her love of cooking with the world!
 Dan works on the website and photography, while Mika handles the graphics and recipes.
-Nala helps clean up the mess in the kitchen.
+The Nala’s help clean up the mess in the kitchen.

 Where did the name Joy to the Food come from?